-Personalisation within display advertising is growing ever more important.
+Personalization within display advertising is growing ever more important.
 It is a key driver for increasing ad performance and getting a better return on investment from the channel.

-2. Dynamic Creative Optimisation (DCO)
+- Dynamic Creative Optimization (DCO)

-Audience personalisation in display advertising
+Audience personalization in display advertising

 1. User journey targeting